Home » Simplify your calculations with ease. » Chemistry Calculators » Redfield Ratio Calculator Online

 C:N:P = 106:16:1

-See also Moles of CO2 Calculator Online
+See also Change in Entropy Calculator Online

 This means that for every 106 moles of carbon, you would expect to find 16 moles of nitrogen and 1 mole of phosphorus in the biomass of phytoplankton.
 The ratio reflects the fact that phytoplankton’s elemental composition closely follows this pattern, with the carbon being the most abundant element, followed by nitrogen and then phosphorus.
 This knowledge is vital in ecological and environmental studies, as it helps in understanding nutrient cycling, primary production, and overall ecosystem health.